kleene-project/docs/network/index.md

 - `disabled`: Networking capabilites are disabled.
 Containers using this driver can see all network interfaces of the host but none of the IP-addresses.

 ## Next steps

-Go to on of driver-specific pages for details:
+Go to on of driver-specific pages for introductory walk-throughs:

 - [Host networking]()
 - [IPNet networking]()
 - [VNET networking]()
 - [Disable networking]()

+If you have experience with FreeBSD jails and know the different approaches to networking, the walk-throughs should be very familiar and hopefully it shows how Kleene incorporates it.